jonasmelheb/postgres-docker/README.md

-# Postgresql & PgAdmin powered by compose
+# Postgresql and PgAdmin by docker-compose

 ## Requirements: